avest/z9debug/README.md

 ## History

+Z9 Debug was developed over 14 years, starting in 2005, and then open sourced in 2018.

-Started in 2005, the class started out as a better way to display print_r() results and has slowly evolved one small tweak at a time to make it better as needed.
+The debug class started out as a better way to display print_r() results and has slowly evolved as needed within real world team use one small tweak at a time.

-First rule is that the debug software will always be stand alone so that it can be easily added to any web site and it will only require one line of code to add it into a site.

-The software has evolved since the start, but it has only been enhanced as a direct need to further improve productivity during the course of actual real world software projects.

-The first problem was to eliminate the display of output in the middle of rendered HTML.
+The original inspiration was to separate the display of debug results from the actual rendered HTML of a web site.

-The solution for formatted display was to record the data during execution and then properly display the data in a separate console window.
+The solution was to capture debug results during execution and create a separate console window for the display of the results.

+The original concept, which is still true, was to design a "stand alone" debug tool that could easily be added to any web site project with one line of code.

 To organize the data, the concept of sessions and requests was introduced and tracked with cookies.

-Login authentication was added to secure the console page.
+Login authentication was added to secure the console.

-Turns out there are a handful of challenges to avoid using large amounts of memory during code execution, slowing the page request down, or causing the browser to hang when displaying large amounts of data...
-The goal for additional memory is 16MB.
+Performance has always been a primary issue during development.
+Specifically, memory usage, keep the page request fast, and not allowing the console page to hang the browser with too much content.
+The current target for additional memory usage is 16MB.

 PHP does not support passing a variable and then knowing what the name of the variable is... so for many years, all calls where made like this to pass the variable name: